hashcloak/noir_rsa_bench/README.md

 # Benchmark for noir-rsa

 This repository includes the source code used for the benchmarking of the RSA verification using the Noir programming language.

+## Dependencies

+- Noir ≥v0.32.0
+- Barretenberg ≥v0.46.1

+Refer to [Noir's docs](https://noir-lang.org/docs/getting_started/installation/) and [Barretenberg's docs](https://github.com/AztecProtocol/aztec-packages/blob/master/barretenberg/cpp/src/barretenberg/bb/readme.md#installation) for installation steps.

 ## Description of the benchmark